YUVARJ-J/VLSI-LAB-EXP-01/README.md

 ## RESULT:
-Hence Logic Gates,Adders and Subtractor are simulated and synthesised using Xilinx ISE.
+Thus the Logic Gates, Adders and Subtractors are Synthesis and stimulated Successfully Using Xilinx ISE.